Profile

 Foley can demonstrate his support and confidence in the production manager by avoiding the manufacturing floor.
 The production manager should come directly to Foley when he sees issues or problems.

-"They need to develop their partnership across the executive desk, not over the blender control panel," says Bruder.
-The office manager needs similar support in applying her experience, says Bruder.
+"They need to develop their partnership across the executive desk, not over the blender control panel," says Coach Bruder.
+The office manager needs similar support in applying her experience, says Coach Bruder.
 Foley's role is to direct her to make the office systems function well and tie into the manufacturing systems.

 The office manager is the organizing force of the company and the official voice of ELF Products in initial contacts with customers, vendors, prospects, accountants and attorneys, says Bruder.
 Foley can demonstrate his confidence by giving the office manager access to all information and to any necessary resources.

 In general, Foley should remove himself from daily operations of the company without appearing to abandon it.
 Employees will learn to distance themselves from the owner's intervention but remain motivated.
-The result is a dynamic, fully formed enterprise that is difficult to compete against, says Bruder.
+The result is a dynamic, fully formed enterprise that is difficult to compete against, says Coach Bruder.

-1996
+Class of 1996

 A Court Language Translator Service